-Montreal is a wonderful city; it’s true that most people there speak French but the majority also speak good English too.
-However, if you want to live there it’s a good idea to learn French as being bilingual is expected.
+Montreal is a beautiful city; most people there indeed speak French, but the majority also speak good English too.
+However, if you want to live there, it’s a good idea to learn French as being bilingual is expected.
 The history, architecture, food and culture in Montreal is unforgettable.

 25: More sun than the UK

-Many areas of Canada enjoy more than 2000 hours of sun every year; compare that to the UK which has only around 1493 per year.
+Many areas of Canada enjoy more than 2000 hours of sun annually; compare that to the UK, which has only around 1493 per year.
 Sunshine is good for the soul!

-From the Rockies to the Three Sisters, Canada has some serious mountain action going on.
-Amazing snow-capped peaks which offer not only stunning views but also amazing sporting opportunities from skiing to hiking to paragliding, if you’re that way inclined!
+From the Rockies to the Three Sisters, Canada has some serious mountain action.
+Amazing snow-capped peaks offer not only stunning views but also amazing sporting opportunities, from skiing to hiking to paragliding if you’re that way inclined!

 28: Niagara Falls